 The device also features multiple custom-installation features, the company said, because it’s intended for installers who’ve previously installed Media Center PCs in home theater rooms as part of a complete home theater or distributed-audio installation.
 The 7.7 is easier to set up, install and maintain than a typical Media Center PC and reduces the number of hours installers put in to deal with customer support, said system design specialist Brian Sandifer.
 For integration with custom-installed control systems, the device features RS-232 port and compatibility with IP-based control systems.

-Although it can be used as a multizone source when connected to an Ethernet network, it acts as a single source when connected to a distributed-AV system.
+Although it can be used as a multizone source when connected to clients over an Ethernet network, it acts as a single source when connected to a distributed-A/V system.

 For connection to a home theater system, it features 7.1-channel analog audio outputs and a separate analog two-channel output.
 Video inputs exclude HD-compatible component, DVI or HDMI inputs because of copyright concerns, Sandifer said, but video from connected digital-cable boxes and satellite TV boxes can be recorded in standard definition.

-Surround processing includes Dolby Digital EX, Pro Logic IIx, Dolby Headphone, and Dolby Virtual Spealer.
+Surround processing includes Dolby Digital EX, Pro Logic IIx, Dolby Headphone and Dolby Virtual Speaker.

 Songs can be transferred to the device’s HDD via networked PC, USB drive, CD, and front-panel 8-in-1 card reader.